orblivion/ntfy/.sandstorm/README.md

 #### Caveats about missing features

-Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser will stick around.
+Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser (such as topic subscriptions and notifications) will stick around.
 We need to explain to the user what will and won't work.

 Other features will be missing as well, such as Desktop Notifications and the Progressive Web App.